Poison Ivy Rash Stages and Available Treatments

 • General irritation or sensitivity

-This stage may not immediately raise concern but catching it here can prevent further spread and reduce inflammation.
+This stage may not immediately raise concern, but catching it here can prevent further spread and reduce inflammation.

 Mild Poison Ivy Rash Stages